 As well as his academic achievements, Schmid has enjoyed success on the field as well.
 Despite being hit in the head by a stray shot during the opening minutes of the indoor Bundesliga semifinal against Cologne in February this year, the Uhlenhorster Hockey Club player went on to score two goals in that match and another in the final against local Hamburg rivals Club an der Alster to help his team capture the 2017/18 title.

-With his club currently languishing in seventh in the outdoor league, Schmid says his short term goals are to make the German team that travels to Ireland in May and then the World Cup in India in November.
+Schmid's short term goal is the World Cup in India in November.
 His long-term goal, meanwhile, is to make the 2020 Olympics in Tokyo.